PaulAngus/acs-newsletter-docker/readme.md

 The PRs (open and closed) will be categorised via the labels attached to them

+NOTE: analysis_git.py is designed to run outside of the surrounding app, so var initialisation will look a little clunky

 Label categorisation:
 ---------------------
 (TODO - documentation)